Rhinoplasty in Phoenix, AZ

 Most insurance companies consider plastic surgery to be an elective procedure and do not offer coverage for these procedures; a rhinoplasty treatment is usually excluded from policies.
 In order to make cosmetic nose procedures and other plastic surgeries financially accessible and affordable, Arizona Facial Plastics, PC, accepts cash, checks and credit cards.
 In addition, financing is offered through Prosper® Healthcare Lending and CareCredit®.
 If you have any questions about the rhinoplasty procedure, recovery, costs or financing options at Arizona Facial Plastics, PC, please give us a call.

-As a board-certified ENT and facial plastic and reconstructive surgeon specializing in facial cosmetic procedures, Dr. Farhan Taghizadeh provides his patients in Phoenix, Scottsdale, Paradise Valley and the surrounding communities of Arizona with exceptional skills and results that last.
+As a board-certified facial plastic and reconstructive surgeon specializing in facial cosmetic procedures, Dr. Farhan Taghizadeh provides his patients in Phoenix, Scottsdale, Paradise Valley and the surrounding communities of Arizona with exceptional skills and results that last.
 For more information on rhinoplasty or to schedule a private consultation, please contact us today.